PerlMonker303/FunctionalProgramGenerator/readme.md

 - evaluate LISP expression
 - defun token + recursive functions
 - identify all tokens to use as elements for reproduction in genes
-- check validity of S-expression (using "parse_sexp")
+- check validity of S-expression (using "parse_sexp" or pre-existing compiler "SBCL")
+- use an existing lisp compiler to ensure program correctness and output (difficult to implement everything)

 ## TODOs:
-- define GA elements (chromosomes, fitness, etc...)
-- generate program in the GA paradigm
+- consider different chromozome representation: s-expressions
-- more operators: cutting a list (cdr or car or something) - depends on what data is used
+- (DEPRECATED) more operators: cutting a list (cdr or car or something) - depends on what data is used
+- apply on github with real LISP code (ex: https://github.com/Pufcorina/Functional-and-Logic-Programming/blob/master/L1/11.lisp)

 ## Notes:
-- Main code in procedural.py
 - "Null" checks whether a list is empty or not.
 - consider idea: take some existing LISP code, evaluate it, scan it, then generate it.